-Trying to maintain your target revenue stream with less clients each day and more time needed in between appointments to prepare for the next appointment adds more challenge to running your business.
+Trying to maintain your target revenue stream with fewer clients each day and more time needed between appointments to prepare for the next appointment adds more challenge to running your business.
 And making matters more difficult, all your planning can go out the window with clients who take up too much of your time or show up late.
 While you don’t want to lose clients, you have to set and stick to your ground rules and keep appointments moving.

-Clients can throw off your schedule for a number of reasons and running late may have nothing to do with it.
+Put the brakes on clients who take up too much time.
+Clients can throw off your schedule for several reasons, and running late may have nothing to do with it.
 Some clients are:

-Indecisive: No matter how much information you provide; the client can never decide on a treatment or retail product.
+Indecisive: No matter how much information you provide, the client can never decide on a treatment or retail product.
 With things as they are today, make sure you determine the treatment before clients come in or very soon once they arrive.
-Even with the client’s go-ahead, make sure you get some agreement or buy in on what you are proposing so you don’t have to redo a treatment later or take back products.
+Even with the client’s go-ahead, make sure you get some agreement or buy-in on what you are proposing so you don’t have to redo a treatment later or take back products.

 Dealing with late arrivals and no shows

 People run late for appointments.
 A few minutes may not make a huge difference, but with keeping on schedule critical in these times, you really can’t allow for folks to show up “at their convenience.”
 Establish a policy on how much time you will allow someone to be late.
-If a client calls and gives you a heads up but you still think that you can’t accommodate them, be polite and offer to rebook.
+If a client calls and gives you a heads up, you still think that you can’t accommodate them, be polite and offer to rebook.

-No shows hurt your time management and of course your pocket book.
-Establish a policy for dealing with no shows.
+No shows hurt your time management and, of course, your pocketbook.
+Establish a policy for dealing with no-shows.
 Your policy may involve 24-hour notice or notification before a certain time in the morning or a set number of hours before the appointment.
-Make it clear that you plan to charge clients who fail to show up without calling to cancel, unless there is a legitimate emergency.
-Post the policy somewhere so they are sure to see it, such as the reception area and even in the changing areas.
+Make it clear that you plan to charge clients who fail to show up without calling to cancel unless there is a legitimate emergency.
+Post the policy somewhere, so they are sure to see it, such as the reception area and even in the changing areas.
 Explain your policy clearly with each new client and, if necessary, periodically remind your current clientele about it.
 At least 24 if not 48 hours ahead, call or have one of your staff call the client as a reminder.